stardog-union/stardog-blog/content/posts/stardog-docs.md

 services and capabilities will just work over graphs of entities, their properties and relations, seamlessly whatever their ultimate origin or source.

 But Stardog will also store and manage documents, search documents, and process documents.
+This means you can directly upload your in-house content without any external tools.

 ### Search Documents

-Stardog's search system ... blah blah ...
+Stardog's search system is a full-text index based on Lucene.
+When combined with document text extraction, this becomes a search index over your entire document corpus.
+Documents are instantly search able and queries can range over all your data available in, or through, the graph.
+As an example, consider a database with product details.
+A query can locate products given a set of constraints.
+This query can be extended to search through documents mentioning this product.
+All in a single query.

-Extract "explicit metadata", too.
+Text content isn't the only content available.
+Stardog will also extract document metadata.
+This includes Exif metadata from JPEG files, embedded metadata Office documents, and standards based metadata such as XMP in PDF files.
+Asserted directly into the the graph, this allows querying over file formats, creation/modification dates, authors, keywords, titles and even f-stop and shutter speed in JPEG images.

 ### Process Documents